csoftxyz/RIA_EISA/README.md

 **Project Highlight**:
 With the algebraic foundation published in *Symmetry* (2026, 18, 54) and ongoing preprints/submissions extending the framework across scales—from high-energy unification (fundamental constants, gauge couplings, cosmological constant) through low-energy quantum coherence in nanoscale systems to fault-tolerant **Z₃-graded topological quantum computing architectures** based on the discrete 44-vector vacuum lattice—our Z₃-graded framework is forming a preliminary closed loop that connects fundamental physics to emergent phenomena in condensed matter and quantum information processing.

+6. **Condensed-Matter Geometric Selection Rules (Submitted June 2026)**
+   **Title**: A₂ Lattice Geometry and Condensed-Matter Selection Rules from a Z₃-Graded Vacuum Sector
+   **Journal**: *Annals of Physics* (Elsevier) — under review
+   **Manuscript**: `z3_geometric_selection_rules_annphys.tex`
+   **Key results**: The A₂ projection of L₄₄ yields zero-parameter predictions for: TBG magic angle θ₀ = 1.090° (< 1% from exp), interlayer hopping w = 126 meV (15% from exp), Kagomé Chern number C = 1 (exact), magic angle series θ_n = θ₀·3^{−n/2}, h-BN C₆ resonance.
+Includes complete EFT derivation (graded Yang–Mills → Yukawa → 1-loop matching → surface solution → overlap integral), counterfactual test refuting circularity, and Wilson–Fisher derivation of ν = 0.614.

+   > *📘 Beginner note: This paper takes the abstract 44-vector lattice and shows it predicts concrete numbers in condensed-matter experiments — the "magic angle" where graphene becomes superconducting, and the topological Hall effect in kagome magnets.
+The prediction 1.090° vs experiment 1.1° is achieved with zero fitting.
+Setting this equal to the standard Bistritzer-MacDonald model also predicts the interlayer hopping energy (126 meV vs 110 meV measured).*

+7. **Standard Model Mixing Angles (Submitted June 2026)**
+   **Title**: Derivation of Standard Model Mixing Angles from a 44-Vector Discrete Vacuum Lattice
+   **Journal**: *Physics Letters B* (PLB-S-26-02213) — under review
+   **Key results**: Cabibbo angle λ = 73/324 = 0.22531 (8 ppm from experiment, +0.01σ); sin²θ₁₂ = 1/3 − λ/9 = 0.3083 (confirmed by JUNO 2026 at 0.10σ); sin²θ₂₃ = 0.54609; δ_CP = 240°.
+All perturbation strengths (ε_ν2 = 1/36, ε_ν3 = 1/12, ε_q = 1/6) derived from Frobenius norms and orbit dimensions.
+Rigorous proof that dim_NF(Hybrid) = 24.

+   > *📘 Beginner note: The Cabibbo angle has been measured for 60 years but never explained.
+This paper derives it as the exact fraction 73/324 from counting vectors in the lattice — matching the measured value to 6 significant figures.
+The neutrino mixing prediction was made BEFORE the JUNO 2026 measurement and confirmed at 0.10σ.*

+---

 ### Core Verification Scripts (Self-Contained & Reproducible)

 All scripts are designed for immediate execution (Python 3 + NumPy/SymPy).
 They rigorously validate the algebraic closure, emergent lattice, and quantitative predictions.
 The full repository includes 3D visualizations and interactive notebooks.

+### ⭐ NEW: Condensed-Matter & Dynamics Verification Scripts (June 2026)

+- **`z3_dynamics_verification.py`** ★ (Master Verification — 11 Sections)
+  Complete end-to-end numerical verification of the full dynamical EFT chain.
+Verifies: energy-independence theorem (θ₀ = 2·arcsin(1/108)), BM equivalence (w = 126 meV), NDA coupling estimate (g̃ ~ 10⁻² GeV⁻¹), surface solution, magic angle series, Wilson-Fisher one-loop (β(u*) = 0 → ν = 0.614), Kagomé eigenvalues (C = 1), and counterfactual test summary.
+  **Run**: `python3 z3_dynamics_verification.py` → "ALL VERIFICATIONS PASSED ✓"

+  > *📘 Beginner note: This single script checks EVERY formula in the Annals of Physics paper.
+If it prints "ALL VERIFICATIONS PASSED", every equation is numerically confirmed.
+Think of it as a unit test for theoretical physics.*

+- **`counterfactual_L54_test.py`** ★ (Circularity Refutation)
+  Removes each shell from L₄₄ and recomputes S(k).
+Key result: removing L²=54 shifts the peak by only 3%, while removing L²=162 or 486 shifts it 38–91%.
+Proves L²=54 is a **passive bystander** — not circular.
+  **Run**: `python3 counterfactual_L54_test.py` (requires `z3_structure_factor.py`)

+  > *📘 Beginner note: A referee accused: "you put 54 in the set then found it via Fourier transform — that’s circular."
+This script proves innocence: even without 54, the prediction still points to 54.
+The real drivers are the large-norm shells (162, 486).*

+- **`harmonic_convergence_v3.py`** (Truncation Convergence)
+  Scans all (n_ρ, n_ζ) ∈ {1..5}×{1..3} and records peak position.
+For n_ζ ≥ 2: stable to ±0.004° (0.5%).
+  **Run**: `python3 harmonic_convergence_v3.py`

+  > *📘 Beginner note: When you compute using a Fourier series, you must check that stopping at a finite number of terms doesn’t change the answer.
+This script proves convergence — more terms don’t help.*

+---

 ### Z₃-Graded Algebraic Framework: Core Scripts & Standard Model Predictions